 20 things to do in London during summer

-20 things to do during London in summer…
+20 things to do in London during summer…

 Grab your favourite book, your best friend and a basket of fresh goodies and get ready to soak up all the glory and greenery that Hyde Park has to offer.
 Pop on your favourite playlist, lay out your cosy picnic blanket and soak up all the rays.
 Watch out for the squirrels though!